jiutongzhao/Time-Series-Data-Analysis/docs/chap5.md

 For a AR1 time series with $\alpha>0.9$, it will seems to be contains some "periodic" signature as its power concentrates near the low frequency range.
+This kind of signal conform the characteristics of "red noise".